 How Veterans Can Finance Graduate School

-Updated: February 4, 2022
+Updated: February 29, 2024

 In this Article

-• Post-9/11 GI Bill
+• Post-9/11 GI Bill benefits.

 Post-9/11 GI Bill

 • Book stipend: Graduate school books are expensive.
-Fortunately, the GI Bill provides veterans up to $1,000 in tax-free book stipends to help offset these costs.
+Fortunately, the GI Bill provides Veterans up to $1,000 in tax-free book stipends to help offset these costs.

 Yellow Ribbon Program

 If you’re considering attending a private graduate school, you likely noticed in the above section that the GI Bill covers the in-state tuition and fees for public schools.
-Does this mean that you’ll need to pay the difference out-of-pocket if you attend a more expensive private school?
+Does this mean you’ll need to pay the difference out-of-pocket if you attend a more expensive private school?

 Not necessarily.

 If you qualify for 100% Post-9/11 GI Bill benefits and your school participates in the Yellow Ribbon program, you may not need to pay anything.
-Yellow Ribbon acts as a financing mechanism meant to bridge the gap between what the GI Bill will cover and the actual cost of tuition for more expensive private graduate schools.
+Yellow Ribbon acts as a financing mechanism to bridge the gap between what the GI Bill will cover and the actual cost of tuition for more expensive private graduate schools.

 If your target graduate school participates in the program, you can apply directly with the school for one of its Yellow Ribbon spots.
 Then, the school will pay a certain amount towards your tuition (up to the GI Bill maximum), and the VA will match that amount!